By Ted Rusinoff

-Ted Rusinoff is Managing Partner at Wealth Design Partners and the National Sales Director for Secured Advantage.
-Ted has 27 years of experience in personal and business financial services and currently serves as President of the MDRT Foundation.
-He is an 11-year MDRT member and lives in Stow, Ohio.
+Ted Rusinoff, M.Tax is Managing Partner at Wealth Design Partners and the COO for Secured Advantage.
+Ted over 30 years of experience in personal and business financial services and is a past President of the MDRT Foundation.
+He is an 13-year MDRT member and lives in Stow, Ohio.